 Bus Transportation: Routes and schedules are available at your child's school.
 Students should be at their bus stop at least five minutes prior to pick-up time.
 Student safety is our No. 1 priority.
 Following the rules is critical to maintaining safety.
 If a student fails to follow the rules, bus riding privileges may be denied, or the student may face disciplinary action.
 State law requires motorists to stop for school buses when lights are flashing and the stop arm is extended.

-Career Planning System: Guidance and Counseling, and Career and Technical Education departments help students develop educational and career plans for personal success.
+Career Planning System: Opportunity & Achievement and Career & Technical Education departments help students develop educational and career plans for personal success.

 Career Services: Scholarships, job bulletin board, Choices program, and career development workshops are available.

 Child Development Centers: Full-day preschool and childcare are offered at Dobson, Red Mountain and Skyline high schools.
 The program is sponsored by the Community Education Department in conjunction with child development classes at each school.

 Close-Up: This nationally affiliated club is offered at many secondary schools.
 Students learn about in the democratic process and see the inner-workings of government firsthand.

 College and Career Planning: The Opportunity & Achievement Department offers college- and career-related information and services.